-If the applicant must withdraw after March 15, 2017 for medical reasons, funds obligated on their behalf to overseas vendors can only be refunded if:
+If the applicant must withdraw after February 1, 2019 for medical reasons, funds obligated on their behalf to overseas vendors can only be refunded if:

-- 1) The request is submitted to the Study Abroad Office in writing and accompanied by a signed statement stating that travel is not advised from a physician on the physician's letterhead; and - 2) NIU is able to obtain refunds from overseas vendors and agents.
+- The request is submitted to the Study Abroad Office in writing and accompanied by a signed statement stating that travel is not advised from a physician on the physician's letterhead; and - 2) NIU is able to obtain refunds from overseas vendors and agents; and - 3) The program has the minimum number of participants required to operate.

 CANCELLATION OF THE PROGRAM: The Study Abroad Office reserves the right to cancel this program if the minimum required enrollment is not attained.
-If, prior to the commencement of the program, a U.S. State Department Travel Warning is issued for Madagascar, all applicants will be notified promptly of the warning and the possibility of cancellation of the program.
-If, during the course of the program, a U.S. State Department Travel Warning is issued for Madagascar, students will be promptly notified of the warning and the advisability of canceling the program.
+If, prior to the commencement of the program, a U.S. State Department Travel Advisory is issued for Madagascar, all applicants will be notified promptly of the advisory and the possibility of cancellation of the program.
+If, during the course of the program, a U.S. State Department Travel Advisory is issued for Madagascar, students will be promptly notified of the warning and the advisability of canceling the program.